-SPA 222 Introductory Survey of Peninsular Literature.
-Twelfith to Seventeenth Centuries.
-3 cr.
-Masterpiacos in fiction, drama, pootry, and essay from the medicual period through the Goldon Age.
-Lectures in literary history and criticism, exercises in interpretation, compositions, oral presentations, and class discussions in Spanish.
-Prereq: SPA 205 or SFA 207 or cons. instr.
-HFA/PT/SO(221).
+SPA 222 Introductory Survey of Peninsular Literature, Twelfth to Seventeenth Centuries, 3 cr.
+Masterpieces in liction, drama, poetry and essay from the medieval period through the Golden Age.
+Lectures in literary history and crificism, exercises in interpretation, compositions oral prescriations and class discussions in Spanish.
+Prereq: SPA 205 or SPA 207 or consumetr.
+HEA/PT/SQ(221).

 SPA 225 Intermediate Conversation and Composition.
-3 or, Development of written and oral proficiency through systematic exposure to modern cultural developments as found in a variety of contemporary texts.
-Discussion and composition exercises deal with cultural topics introduced by original authors, Prereq.
+5 cr.
+Development of written and oral proficiency through systematic exposure to modern cultural developments as found in a variety of contemporary texts.
+Discussion and composition exercises dear with cultural region introduced by original authors.
+Prereq.
 SPA 205 or SPA 207 or cons.
 Instr.
-HEA/SO(226).
+HFA/SQ(226).

 SPA 226 Intermediate Conversation and Composition.
-3 of, Continuation of SPA 226.
-Pretog.
-SPA 225 or cons.
+3 cr.
+Continuation of SPA 225, Prereq; SPA 225 or cons.
 Instr.
-HFA/S0/225).
+HFA/SQ(225).

 SPA 235 Spanish Culture and Civilization.
-1.3 cr.
-Loc fures and readings in English on the art, music, architecture, politics, economics, and history of Spain from the Roman Empire to the present.
-No knowledge of Spanish required the foreign language credit.
-HEA.
+1-3 cr.
+Lectures and readings in English on the art, music, architecture, politics, economics and history of Spain from the Roman Empire to the present.
+No knowledge of Spanish required.
+No foreign language credit.
+HF4

 SPA 236 The Culture and Civilization of Latin America.
-1-3 or Lectures and readings in English on the art, music, architecture, history, and politics, as well as the social and economic problems of Latin-American countries from Pre-Columbian times to the present.
+1-3 cr.
+Lectures and readings in English on the art, music, architecture, history and politics, as well as the social and economic problems of Latin-American countries from Pre-Columbian times to the present.
 No knowledge of Spanish required.
 No foreign language credit.
-HEA.
+HFA.

 SPA 237 Chicano Literature.
-3 or Lectures and readings in English of novels, plays, and cootry written by Chicano authors.
-Focuses on cultural differences and alternatives in order to lead students to question provious stereotypes and to come to a new understanding of the Chicano struggle for identity.
+3 cr.
+Lectures and readings in English of novels, plays and poetry written by Chicano authors.
+Focuses on cultural differences and alternatives in order to lead students to question previous stereotypes and to come to a new understanding of the Chicano struggle for identity.
 No knowledge of Spanish required.
-Prereq: ENG 102 or a grade of B or botter in ENG 101.
+Prereq: ENG 102 or a grade of B or better in ENG 101.
 HFA/CC/ES/PT.

 SPA 277 Special Topics in Literature in Translation.
-2-1 cr.
-Treats various topics of Spanish or Latin-American literature to be specified by instructor in campus innersate, Lectures in literary history and criticism, exercises in interpretation, compositions, oral presentations, and class discussions in English.
-No knowledge of Spanish necessary, No foreign language credit, HFA/PT.
+2-3 cr.
+Treats various topics of Spanish or Latin-American literature to be specified by instructor in campus timetable.
+Lectures in literary history and criticism, exercises in interpretation, compositions oral presentations and class discussions in English.
+No knowledge of Spanish necessary.
+No foreign language credit.
+HFA/PT.

 SPA 291 Selected Topics in Spanish.
-2-8 or.
-Cultural, fluerary, or linguistic themes as specified in cambus timetable.
-Prereg: SPA 205 or SPA 207 or constinstr.
+2-3 cr.
+Cultural, literary or linguistic themes as specified in campus timetable.
+Prereq: SPA 205 or SPA 207 or cons. instr.

 SPA 299 Intermediate Independent Reading.
-1-3 or.
-Individual student(s) assigned readings, reports, and papers on topic determined by instructor.
+1-3 cr.
+Individual student(s) assigned readings, reports and papers on topic determined by instructor.
 One-on-one meetings to be arranged.
-Prereg.
-SPA 295 or SPA 207 and cons.
-Instr.
+Prereq: SPA 205 or SPA 207 and cons. instr.